Escalation room

 Prepare the response room before a fast-moving Reddit thread forces the operating model in public.

-We will review the category, buyer, internal POCs, and urgency before recommending a Reddit operating path.
+We will review the category, buyer, internal points of contact, and urgency before recommending a Reddit operating path.